iTwin/presentation/packages/hierarchies/README.md

 Finally, the library also allows hierarchy definitions to step into nodes processing chain through the optional `preProcessNode` and `postProcessNode` methods.
 These methods are called before and after the node is processed by a [hierarchy provider](#hierarchy-provider) respectively and allow hiding and customizing nodes.

 In iTwin.js, the most common way to create hierarchies is based on EC data (schemas, classes, relationships) in iModels.
-To make consumers' life easier, the package provides an utility called `createClassBasedHierarchyDefinition`, which lets consumers define hierarchy levels based on parent nodes' class.
+To make consumers' life easier, the package provides an utility called `createPredicateBasedHierarchyDefinition`, which lets consumers define hierarchy levels based on parent node key's predicate.

 ### Hierarchy provider